Bubblegum Crisis

-Bubblegum Crisis (バブルガムクライシス, Baburugamu Kuraishisu) is a 1987-1991 Japanese cyberpunk original video animation (OVA) series produced by Youmex and animated by AIC and Artmic.

-The series involves the adventures of the Knight Sabers, an all-female group of mercenaries who don powered exoskeletons and fight numerous problems, most frequently rogue robots.
-The success of the series spawned several sequel series.
+Bubblegum Crisis (バブルガムクライシス, Baburugamu Kuraishisu) is a 1987–1991 Japanese cyberpunk original video animation (OVA) series produced by Youmex and animated by AIC and Artmic.
+Set in the year 2032, seven years after a massive earthquake devastates Tokyo, the story centers on the reconstruction of the city (now "Megatokyo") under the influence of the megacorporation Genom, which mass-produces bio-organic androids called Boomers for labor and defense.
+When Boomers begin malfunctioning and rampaging through the city, the Knight Sabers surface as an all-female quartet of mercenaries who use advanced powered suits to combat rogue Boomers.
+The success of the series spawned multiple sequel and prequel series, as well as a reboot.

 Plot

 The series begins in late 2032, seven years after the Second Great Kantō earthquake has split Tokyo geographically and culturally in two.
-It also forced the United States of America to annex Japan with the legitimate goal of keeping the peace and preventing it from descending into anarchy.

 In the first episode, disparities in wealth are shown to be more pronounced than in previous periods in postwar Japan.
 One of the series' themes is the inability of the department to deal with threats due to political infighting, red tape, and an insufficient budget.

 The main adversary is Genom, a megacorporation with immense power and global influence.
 Its main product are boomers—synthetic cyborgs.
 These are also known as "cyberoids".
 While Boomers are intended to serve mankind, they become deadly instruments in the hands of ruthless individuals.
 The AD Police ("Advanced Police") are tasked with dealing with Boomer-related crimes.